CimimUxMaio/simpleparsers/README.md

 > nil, err

 err.Error()
-> No match found for character with condition: "github.com/cimimuxmaio/simpleparsers.startsWithLetter" and input: "1 this should fail".
+> No match found that satisfies the condition: "github.com/cimimuxmaio/simpleparsers.startsWithLetter" with input: "1 this should fail".
 ```

 ### AlphanumericParser